JonHMChan/flask-app-4/README.md

-# Flask App 3: Server Side
+# Flask App 4: Database Design, Postgres, and SQL
-For this exercise, you'll be writing the back end code to support a fully built front end.
-You will also practice creating a global search feature that allows the user to search for pokemon and teams.
-The application is also live at https://intense-dusk-62733.herokuapp.com/ if you would like to see how it works.
+For this exercise, you'll be writing the database setup and queries that power a fully built front end.
+The application is also live at https://shrouded-temple-59174.herokuapp.com/ if you would like to see how it works.

 ![Pokedex Homepage](https://raw.githubusercontent.com/JonHMChan/flask-app-3/master/static/img/preview.png)

 ## What you'll practice
+ - Database Design
+ - Postgres
+ - SQL
+ - Psycopg2
  - Flask
  - Jinja
  - AJAX